Many car buyers make purchasing decisions based on the car tech fitted to their new ride.

-Self-sealing tires are still in development, though they are slowly entering the market.
-Most use the latest rubber technology to seal tread punctures of up to 5mm (0.2 inches) in diameter.
+Most self-sealing tires use the latest rubber technology to seal tread punctures of up to 5mm (0.2 inches) in diameter.

 Michelin Selfseal, for example, uses a rubber compound that immediately plugs any holes in the tread.
 Other versions include Kumho Tire’s ‘K-Seal’ technology, Hankook Tire’s Sealguard and Pirelli’s Seal Inside.

-But that’s not all.
-Scientists in Leipzig, Germany, have developed a new rubber technology that promises to enable tires to fix themselves at room temperature over seven days with carbon and nitrogen additives that allow crucial bonds in the rubber to reform.
+But that’s not all!
+Scientists in Leipzig, Germany, developed a rubber technology that promises to enable tires to fix themselves at room temperature over seven days with carbon and nitrogen additives that allow crucial bonds in the rubber to reform.

-These compounds and technologies are still relatively new, but hopefully, in the next few years we can expect to be able to avoid unscheduled roadside stops to change a tire.
+While these compounds and technologies are still relatively new as far as car innovation goes, soon enough we all can expect to be able to avoid unscheduled roadside stops to change a tire.

 The Connected Car

-The ability to tether a smartphone to a car and use its functions with a car (i.e. Apple CarPlay or Android Auto) is just the start.
+The ability to tether a smartphone to a car for hands-free use (i.e. Apple CarPlay or Android Auto) is just the start.